aosabook/500lines/pedometer/chapter.md

 gem 'thin'
 ~~~~~~~

-Once we run bundle install, we'll have Sinatra, as well as the Thin web server.
+Once we run `bundle install` from our `pedometer` directory, we'll have Sinatra and the Thin web server.

 Our web app will need to respond to HTTP requests, so we'll need a file that defines a route for each combination of HTTP method and URL.
 Let's call it `pedometer.rb`.